ericklv/nas/README.md

 Automatization using docker compose

-## First steps
+##  Steps

 - Install docker
 - Install docker compose
 - Configure Github user if you need it (see Github section)
 - Check `mount-hdd.sh` to mount your disk in NAS
 - Clone this repository
-- Set static ip (see commands section)
+- Set static ip in the NAS (explained below)
 - Configure your `.env` file with all variables required as described in `.env.example`
-- Run `docker compose up --build -d` to start containers
+- Run ` docker compose up --build -d ` to start containers
-- Run `install-hacs.sh` to install HACS in Home Assistant container
+- Run `sh install-hacs.sh` to install HACS in Home Assistant container
+- Configure your router with the static ip assigned to NAS as DNS primary, necessary for pihole
+- Configure all devices you need in home assistant
+- Go to Cloudflare Tunnel Dashboard and expose all containers you want.
+You need a domain previously configured in  Cloudflare
+- Enjoy!

 ## Services